Fall 2025: CS 7930 Intro to Computing PhD

 Grading:

-Students are expected to attend the weekly lecture/discussion, read the assigned materials, engage in classroom discussions, and upload reading responses on Canvas.
-This will determine 25% of your grade.
-In addition, 75% of your grade will be based on other homework assignments, such as crafting a research proposal.
-Only in exceptional circumstances will late submissions be accepted (with a score deduction).
+Students are expected to attend the weekly lecture/discussion, read the assigned materials, engage in classroom discussions, and upload weekly assignments on Canvas.
+Many of these assignments will focus on crafting a novel research proposal.
+Performance in the assignments will determine your grade.
+There is no final exam.
+Only in exceptional circumstances will late submissions be accepted (email the instructor before the assignment deadline for approval).

 Cheating policy: